UGL-GNSS-Logger-Internship/Arduino/README.md

 ### Requirements

 - Install the `TinyGPSPlus` library in the Arduino IDE.
+- Use Arduino MEGA.

 ### Usage

-1. Connect the GPS module to the Arduino.
+1. Connect the GPS module to the Arduino MEGA.
-2. Upload the `GPS.ino` sketch to the Arduino.
+2. Upload the `GPS.ino` sketch to the Arduino MEGA.
-3. The GPS module will output data in the following format:
+3. The GPS module will output data in the following format via serial 3:
     ```CPP
     '<Timestamp>,<Easting>,<Northing>,<Altitude>,<Latitude>,<Longitude>,<Altitude>'
     ```